tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>A full URI preferably from among the type URIs specified in the DCMI Type Vocabulary, http://dublincore.org/documents/dcmi-type-vocabulary/#section-7-dcmi-type-vocabulary.
+			<td>A full URI preferably from among the type URIs specified in the DCMI Type Vocabulary, <a href="http://dublincore.org/documents/dcmi-type-vocabulary/#section-7-dcmi-type-vocabulary">http://dublincore.org/documents/dcmi-type-vocabulary/#section-7-dcmi-type-vocabulary</a>.
 Recommended terms are those URIs whose labels are Collection, StillImage, Sound, MovingImage, InteractiveResource, or Text (e.g. .
 Also recommended are the full URIs of ac:PanAndZoomImage, ac:3DStillImage, and ac: 3DMovingImage.
 Values MUST NOT be a string, but a URI with full namespace (e. g. from a controlled vocabulary.
 Implementers and communities of practice may determine whether specific controlled vocabularies must be used.
 If the resource is a Collection, this item does not identify what types of objects it may contain.
-Following the DC recommendations at http://purl.org/dc/dcmitype/Text, images of text should be with this URI.</td>
+Following the DC recommendations at <a href="http://purl.org/dc/dcmitype/Text">http://purl.org/dc/dcmitype/Text</a>, images of text should be with this URI.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>Following the DC recommendations for the Text type, http://purl.org/dc/terms/DCMIType, images of text should be given as http://purl.org/dc/dcmitype/Text when given as a URI.
-See also the entry for dc:type in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md, for discussion of the rationale for terms in two namespaces.
+			<td>Following the DC recommendations for the Text type, <a href="http://purl.org/dc/terms/DCMIType">http://purl.org/dc/terms/DCMIType</a>, images of text should be given as <a href="http://purl.org/dc/dcmitype/Text">http://purl.org/dc/dcmitype/Text</a> when given as a URI.
+See also the entry for dc:type in the Audubon Core term list document and see the DCMI FAQ on DC and DCTERMS Namespaces, <a href="https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md">https://github.com/dcmi/repository/blob/master/mediawiki_wiki/FAQ/DC_and_DCTERMS_Namespaces.md</a>, for discussion of the rationale for terms in two namespaces.
 Normal practice is to use the same Label if both are provided.
 Labels have no effect on information discovery and are only suggestions.
 At least one of dc:type and dcterms:type must be supplied but, when feasible, supplying both may make the metadata more widely useful.
 The values of each should designate the same type, but in case of ambiguity dcterms:type prevails.</td>
 		</tr>
 	</tbody>
 </table>